This is a story of radical self care

-All the other mums I know seem to be in a constant state of guilt at being away from their children, missing events, juggling time and not having ‘quality time’ any more.
+All the other mums I know seem to be in a constant state of guilt at being away from their children.
+They are stressed about missing events, juggling time and not having ‘quality time’ any more.

-I have time in the car to transition from work to home and less time in the evening with Bob, meaning that we are ‘busier’ when we get home, avoiding boredom and behaviour flashpoints because the evening is more structured.
+Time in the car to transition from work to home, and less time in the evening with Bob, means that we are ‘busier’ when we get home, avoiding boredom and behaviour flashpoints because the evening is more structured.

-I find that time with Bob is less ‘intense’ now, probably because of the lack of time.
+The result of this is that being with Bob is less ‘intense’ now, probably because of the lack of time.
 I realise this sounds flippant but I find I am parenting more ‘normally’ and less intensively – still therapeutically but more instinctively.
 I think this could be because I have less time to dwell on and look for issues.

 Having worried about everything being worked around Bob, my fears about change were unfounded.
 I prepared him well for a new routine and made sure he didn’t miss out on any of his clubs or time with friends when possible – he understands why I have gone back to work and the benefits extra cash will bring in terms of ice cream and holidays!

 I suppose what has happened is that I have rediscovered ‘me’ and stopped being ‘Bob’s mum’ 24/7.
 My focus has broadened, my world got bigger.
 I am happy so the house is happy.
-I am challenged so less frustrated by life.
+Being challenged means I’m less frustrated by life.
 I have faith that Bob will be ok with a new normal.